Area Estimates for High genus Lawson surfaces via DPW: Introduction

-for the area of the Lawson surface $\xi_{1,g}$ of genus $g$ with $g\gg 1$.
-The Lawson surfaces $\xi_{1,g}$ are conjectured to minimize the Willmore energy for surfaces of genus $g$ (\cite{kusner}, Conjecture 8.4).
-Since the area of a minimal surface in $S^3$ is its Willmore energy, the above equation yields estimates for the conjectured minimum Willmore energy of compact surfaces of genus $g\gg 1$ with limit $8\pi.$ In \cite{KLS} the large genus limit of the minimal Willmore energy is shown to be $8 \pi$ giving some evidence to the Kusner conjecture.

-The paper is organised as follows: we start with recalling the construction of the Lawson surfaces, the Weierstrass representation of saddle tower surfaces, and some general facts concerning loop groups and DPW method in Section \ref{sec:basics}.
-In Section \ref{sec:tech} we apply the implicit function theorem to obtain a family of DPW potentials $\eta_t,$ $t \sim 0,$ on a $(2m+3)$-punctured sphere $M$ with unitary monodromy.
-Moreover, we show that the singularity of the DPW potential family $\eta_t$ at $z=\infty$ is apparent for all $t \sim 0$.
-Hence for every rational parameter $t$ the corresponding minimal surface closes on a multi-sheeted covering $\Sigma \rightarrow M$ and is of high genus.
-In the DPW setup, the area of the constructed minimal surface is obtained from the potential, see Corollary \ref{cor:areares}.
+The outline of the paper is as follows.
+We start with recalling the classical construction of Lawson surfaces, the Weierstrass representation of Karcher saddle tower surfaces, and some general facts concerning loop groups and DPW method in Section \ref{sec:basics}.
+In Section \ref{sec:tech}, we propose a family of DPW potentials for Lawson surfaces.
+Because of symmetries, Lawson surface $\xi_{m,k}$ is a $(k+1)$-sheeted branched cover of the Riemann sphere.
+We choose the DPW potential $\eta$ to be well defined on the Riemann sphere, with simples poles at the branch points of the covering.
+Our potential $\eta=\eta_t$ actually depends on a small real parameter $t$ and closed minimal surfaces are recovered when $t=\frac{1}{2k+2}$.
+The Monodromy Problem is solved using the Implicit Function Theorem at $t=0$.
+The strategy here is analogous to \cite{nnoids}, \cite{minoids} and similar to \cite{HHS}.
+In the DPW setup, the area of a minimal surface can be computed explicitly from the DPW potential, see Corollary \ref{cor:areares}.
 Thus we compute the time derivative of $\eta_t$ at $t=0$ up to order 2 in Section \ref{sec:der}.
-The constructed family of surfaces are identified to be the Lawson surfaces $\xi_{m,k}$ in Section \ref{sec:construction}.
-Moreover, applying the derivatives of $\eta_t$ computed in Section \ref{sec:der} we obtain an asymptotic expansion of the area of high genus Lawson surfaces.
+The constructed family of surfaces are identified to be the Lawson surfaces $\xi_{m,k}$ in Section \ref{sec:construction} for $k$ sufficiently large.
+Finally, using the derivatives of $\eta_t$ computed in Section \ref{sec:der} we obtain an asymptotic expansion of the area of high genus Lawson surfaces.